Sign language: History

 International Sign, formerly known as Gestuno, is used mainly at international deaf events such as the Deaflympics and meetings of the World Federation of the Deaf.
 While recent studies claim that International Sign is a kind of a pidgin, they conclude that it is more complex than a typical pidgin and indeed is more like a full sign language.
-While the more commonly used term is International Sign, it is sometimes referred to as Gestuno, International Sign Pidgin or International Gesture (IG).
-International Sign is a term used by the World Federation of the Deaf and other international organisations.

 Linguistics

-In linguistic terms, sign languages are as rich and complex as any spoken language, despite the common misconception that they are not "real languages".
-Professional linguists have studied many sign languages and found that they exhibit the fundamental properties that exist in all languages.
+Sign languages have capability and complexity equal to spoken languages; their study as part of the field of linguistics has demonstrated that they exhibit the fundamental properties that exist in all languages.
 Such fundamental properties include duality of patterning and recursion.
 Duality of patterning means that languages are composed of smaller, meaningless units which can be combined into larger units with meaning (see below).
 The term recursion means that languages exhibit grammatical rules and the output of such a rule can be the input of the same rule.
 It is, for example, possible in sign languages to create subordinate clauses and a subordinate clause may contain another subordinate clause.